JBCarney/si-home-maintenance-planner/README.md

 - Travis CI: Compiles, reports and runs the application on a Linux environment.
 Integrates with GitHub.
 - Appveyor: Compiles, reports and runs the application on a Windows environment.
 Integrates with GitHub.
 - Surge: Provides a development, static file CDN for the application's UI.
 Integrates with GitHub.
-- Track:js: This service provides error reports during the QA process.
+- Track:js: This service provides error reports when application is running in production environment.
 - GitHub: So many reasons.
 Source control, project collaboration, etc...